Digital Advertising: 25 Years Old and Already the Most Dominant Force in Advertising

 We believe that the best way to handle an industry that is changing at a breakneck pace is to be part of that change and consistently push the boundaries of what is possible.

-It’s our technology and creativity that will help shape digital advertising and even as the future changes and new platforms emerge — like voice-based devices, IoT devices, and alternate realities — we will continue to put customers at the center.
+It’s our technology and creativity that will help shape digital advertising and even as the future changes and new platforms emerge — like voice-based devices, IoT devices, and alternate realities — we will continue to put customers at the centre.

 Let’s continue our journey to the past and find out even more about the future.